toddbranch/ECE382/notes/L23/git_tutorial.md

 ## Cloning

-So you've got your
+So you've got your repo created and being hosted on github.
+What if you want to work on your files on a different computer?
+You should clone (duplicate) your repository!

+- Note the URL of the repo on github
+- Navigate to the directory you want to clone into
+- Type `git clone REPO_URL`
+- Now you've got a copy of the repo in a new location!

 ## Forking

-You see some code you'd like to modify for your own purposes.
+You see some code you'd like to modify for your own purposes - you should fork your own copy!

+- Navigate to the github page of the repo you're interested in
+- In the top right corner, there's a button labeled fork - click it!
+- Now you have your own copy in your git account
+- Time to clone it to your local machine!  (see Cloning section)

 ## Branching